ReadyResearchers/ProPredict/readme.md

  - Contains the sports csv data set you would like to conduct research upon

-NBA offensive team stats is located here as an example csv file
+NBA offensive team and player stats is located here as an example csv file

 `src` folder: